-There are many options that are available to you so it is good to know where you can turn to for help.
+Many options are available to you so it is good to know where you can turn to for help.

 Try the free options first!

-Before you go joining a genealogy site I urge you to first look at the free options that are available to you.
+Before you go join a genealogy site I urge you to first look at the free options that are available to you.

 My Tips For A Free Family History Search post discusses many ways that you can trace your family tree for FREE!

 Sometimes you will need to spend some money though.
 And that is quite alright.

 It’s the same for any hobby.
 Whether it’s golf, scrapbooking, gardening, or whatever, you have to hand over your cash to carry on with your pastime.